cosychaos/mars-rover/README.md

 end
 ```

-- Although it is possible to reactor the `move_rover` method to :
+- Although it is possible to refactor the `move_rover` method to :

 `char == "L" ? self.move_left : char == "R" ? self.move_right : char == "M" ? self.move : "Rover does not understand"`